-We all know that same series Rigol oscilloscope models tend to have identical hardware whether they are 25MHz, 50MHz or 100MHz analog bandwidth.
-Of course, sampling rate (400MHz) stays the same.
+We all know that the same series Rigol oscilloscope models tend to have identical hardware, whether 25MHz, 50MHz or 100MHz analog bandwidth.
+Of course, the sampling rate (400MHz) stays the same.
 So it all lies in the software.
 I felt that someone would figure out how to do this with this pretty old oscilloscope.

-Andreas Schuler (aka Krater) shared a simple method of how to do this without using any serial interfaces and firmware updates.
+Andreas Schuler (aka Krater) shared a simple method of doing this without using any serial interfaces and firmware updates.
 By following his step by step guide, you can do this as follows:

 - First of all, go to system info under the Utility menu button;

 - Enter the following scope button sequence: TRIGGER MENU, ACQUIRE, ACQUIRE, UTILITY, MEASURE, STORAGE, CURSOR, CH1, CH1, REF, TRIGGER MENU

 - Press the Run/Stop button;

-- Go back to the menu where you will find new menu entry “Service”;
+- Go back to the menu where you will find the new menu entry “Service”;

 - Change the Model number to the one you desire.
-Probably it will be highest like DS1102CD, which is 100Hz bandwidth scope.
+Probably it will be the highest like DS1102CD, which is 100Hz bandwidth scope.

 - Select “Save”;

 - And then restart the oscilloscope.

 Alternatively, you can change the scope serial number if you wish.
 But this isn’t necessary.
 Among other settings, you can find color settings, but I don’t find it necessary.
 Be sure you don’t touch system parameters.
 You can start your scope and see that the time base range has changed – you can go down to 5ns/div instead of 20ns/div for 25MHz bandwidth.
-All is left is take marker and change scope model number on it.
+All that is left is to take a marker and change the scope model number on it.

 Sorry for you guys if you already have 100MHz scope not much fun for you.